2 Şubat 2009

 29 Aralık 2008

+As this year is coming to a close, few people in Greece can say that the experience of this month’s riots did not leave them with a deep feeling of bitterness and worry.
+Bitterness about the things that happened and worry about the things that may come.
 For more than two weeks that followed the shooting of the young Alexis Grigoropoulos by a special police guard shook the public and prompted a disproportionate violent reaction toward the authorities, experts have been trying to find out what was really the reason for such public outcry given the fact that it was not the first time in Greece that a young person was shot down by a brainless police guard.

 They cite several reasons that became more apparent this year.
 Faced with a string of corruption scandals involving the church, justice and politicians, and having to cope with a serious economic crisis mismanaged by short-sighted politicians, the Greeks have been boiling over for some time.
 The opinion polls for some time now have been showing consistently a deep mistrust toward their politicians and their national institutions.